G.I. Jeff

 "G.I.
-Jeff" is the eleventh episode of the fifth season of Community, and the 95th episode overall in the series.
+Jeff" (titled onscreen as "Government Issue Jeff") is the eleventh episode of the fifth season of Community, and the 95th episode overall in the series.
 It originally aired on April 3, 2014 on NBC.
 The episode was written by Dino Stamatopoulos, and directed by Rob Schrab.
 The episode was completed in the animation style of the popular 1980s children's television animated series, G.I.
 Joe: A Real American Hero.

 The episode received generally positive reviews, with critics praising the affectionate homage to the childhood cartoon series.
 Despite positive reviews, however, the episode saw season lows of 0.9/3 in the 18-49 rating/share demo and 2.50 million American viewers.